 The proof: There isn't any one way or the other.
 Several university classes and employees have tried to identify the basis of the legend, but no one has found the girl who supposedly met her end at the bottom of the Well.

 Is it possible that this entry in the 1866 catalog is the source of the name "Sarah" for the ghost of North Hall?
 It doesn't match the time frame of when the Well was open, but the ghost doesn't appear to have a name until the 1980s or so (A "Flashlight" article from 1992 didn't refer to her by name).
 Perhaps the legend got someone looking in the University Archives.
-When they found the name and 'deceased' they assumed it was the girl.
-No one knows for sure, but it was an interesting find.
+When they found the name and 'deceased' they assumed it was the girl, who actually died at home.
+No one knows for sure where the name came from, but this was an interesting find.

-Initial speculation was that Sarah took the opportunity of the damaged atrium roof to escape the building after a century of being confined to the premises (if someone died falling down the atrium it would have occurred between 1908 and 1930).
-According to a facilities staff member who responded on the evening of the event, water was dripping inside North Hall indicating there was some exposure to the elements.
-No one knows for sure the size of the opening needed for a ghost to escape, but this may have been the best opportunity Sarah has had.
-The quick work of our facilities team and others had a temporary roof in place in a matter of days, and the building was quickly determined to be structurally sound.
-But Sarah had ample opportunity before the work was completed to make her escape.
+Some people speculated that Sarah took the opportunity of the damaged atrium roof to escape the building after a century of being confined to the premises (if someone died falling down the atrium it would have occurred between 1908 and 1930).
+According to a facilities staff member on the scene, water was dripping inside North Hall indicating there was exposure to the elements, and no one knows for sure the size of the opening needed for a ghost to escape.
+The quick work of our facilities team had a temporary roof in place in a matter of days, and the building was quickly determined to be structurally sound.
+But Sarah had ample opportunity to make her escape.

 Haunted halls : ghostlore of American college campuses